watir/watirbook/elements/link.md

     browser.link(:text, "click me").click
     => []

-Watir home page (*watir.com*) should open.
+`clicked.htm` file should open.
 Tell the browser to go back to `link.htm`, we have more exercises to finish there:

     browser.back
     => ""